30 Powerful Bible Verses About Communion

 This verse highlights the unity that communion symbolizes.
 The shared loaf of bread represents the unity of believers as one body in Christ, reflecting the communal aspect of the sacrament.

-READ ALSO 30 Beautiful Bible Verses About Happiness
+READ ALSO 30 Most Effective Bible Verses About Purpose

 13. Hebrews 9:15